 What fats do I party with?

-My favorites are unprocessed fats in their pure form, so animal fats, coconut, olives, nuts, seeds and avocadoes.
-My favorites for cooking with are the naturally saturated fats coconut oil, ghee and butter.
+My favorites are unprocessed fats in their pure form, so animal fats, coconut, olives, nuts, seeds and avocados.
+My favorites for cooking with are the naturally saturated fats coconut oil, ghee and butter, though I’ll occasionally use avocado oil for higher heat cooking.
 And I love adding unrefined, cold pressed, extra virgin olive oil raw to meals after they are cooked, but never cooking with it.

 I am not going to discuss Omega 3 essential fatty acids in this post, because it’s getting mighty long already, but let it be known that I’m a fan!
 They increase our metabolism, help us think clearer, counter depression and anxiety, help us overcome addictions and much more… Omega 3 EFAs are highest in fish and seeds.